 Low Back Pain Relief Without Medication

 - There are many safe and effective ways to relieve your low back pain without using medication.
 Sometimes these techniques are used in combination with drug treatments.
-Many of these pain relief methods can be used at home; others require the help of a doctor.
+Many of these low back pain relief methods can be used at home; others require the help of a doctor.
 Remember to talk with your doctor about any pain relief techniques you are planning to use.

 Ice for Low Back Pain Relief

 - Use ice packs for up to 20 minutes a session, 3 to 4 times per day.

 - Always wrap ice or cold pack in a thin protective layer-such as a towel or face cloth.
 This will protect your skin.